tulika105/Daily-News-AI-Agent/README.md

 - Automated using **GitHub Actions**
 - Runs daily **at morning**
 - Cron schedule used: `30 2 * * *`
+> **Note:** The cron workflow ran successfully for 30+ consecutive daily executions and is currently disabled to optimize API usage and control operational costs.

 ## 📬 Email Output
 Each daily email contains: